Themes

 With these considerations in mind, the Geneva Health Forum (GHF) proposes to delve into these concepts within three pivotal domains:

-The COVID-19 pandemic and climate change have starkly highlighted the interconnectedness of health and the environment.
+The COVID-19 pandemic and climate change have clearly underscored the interconnectedness of health and the environment.

 Environmental degradation profoundly impacts human health in various ways:

-Universal health coverage cannot be achieved if we do not provide care for the 281 million international migrants.
+Universal health coverage cannot be achieved without addressing the healthcare needs of the 281 million international migrants.

 Established in 2006 by the University Hospitals of Geneva (HUG) and the University of Geneva (UNIGE), the Geneva Health Forum (GHF) is a Swiss not-for-profit initiative that brings together a diverse range of stakeholders to discuss and address global health challenges.